How to Train Employees for Cybersecurity Awareness

 Common Security Risks

 Recognizing current threats is key to tailoring your training program effectively.
-Recent statistics highlight the growing danger: organizations now face an average of 1,636 cyberattacks per week, a 30% jump from 2022 [6].
 The evolving threat landscape includes several alarming trends:

 To defend against these risks, organizations should prioritize the following: